 Quick tips for Fulani/tribal braids

-- Pre-separated Kanekalon hair is the most convenient choice when installing Fulani braids yourself.
-As the installation is quite time consuming, you can save yourself the hassle and stress by opting for this type of hair.
+- Our Fulani Pre-bundled Kanekalon Hair by Yeluchi is the most convenient choice whether you’re installing Fulani braids yourself, a friend, or a professional.
+As the installation is quite time-consuming, you can save yourself the extra hassle by opting for this type of hair.

 - Clean, moisturized hair is crucial to any protective style and this is certainly the case for Fulani braids.